rocicorp/replicache/HACKING.md

 # Getting binary dependencies

-`npm install` automatically downloads the correct version of the wasm bundle and `diff-server`.
+`npm install` automatically downloads the correct version of the wasm bundle.

 # Building against a dev version of repc